Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Results

+The CW wave crests that move in the same direction as the BS in the lab frame for case (I) now move toward the BS in its frame.
+Continuity of the incident, transmitted, and reflected wave functions and their first derivatives is trivially satisfied in the BS frame.
+The results are then transformed back to the lab frame where the transmitted wave crests now move behind the BS in the direction of its motion.
+The reflected wave crests are not considered since they never reach the detector.

+The transmitted wave crests move slower than the BS and are left behind it as shown in fig. \ref{fig1}(b).
+These lagging wave crests have the same frequency, $mv_{g}^{2}/(2 \hbar)$, and wavevector, $mv_{g}/ \hbar$, as those of the wave before interacting with the BS and travel in the same direction as the BS.
+After the BS comes to rest these wave crests transmit through the BS again for a total of three times before reaching the detector.

 Consider case (II) in the frame of the BS.
-The incident wave crests move faster toward the BS than in case (I).
-Their reflection in the BS frame is then transformed back to the lab frame where these crests move in front of the BS and much faster than in case (I).
-These reflected wave crests have frequency, $m(2V+v_{g})^{2}/(2 \hbar)$, and wavevector $m(2V+v_{g})/\hbar$.
-The energy and momentum of this reflected wave is consistent with a retarded phase calculation in the lab frame for reflection from a moving mirror that satisfies the moving boundary conditions.\cite{kowalski2010} The wave crests transmitted through the BS in the lab frame have the same frequency, $mv_{g}^{2}/(2 \hbar)$, and wavevector, $mv_{g}/ \hbar$, as before interacting with the BS while moving in the direction opposite to that of the BS.
-They are disregarded since they move away from the source and detector.
+The incident wave crests (ccw) move faster toward the BS than in case (I).
+The reflected crests are again disregarded since they do not enter the detector due to the orientation of the BS.
+The wave crests transmitted through the BS in the lab frame have the same frequency, $mv_{g}^{2}/(2 \hbar)$, and wavevector, $mv_{g}/ \hbar$, as before interacting with the BS while moving in the direction opposite to that of the BS.
+Their amplitude is that associated with one transmission through the BS.

-Four amplitudes are associated with the wave crests interacting with the moving BS.
-Two of these involve transmission through the BS without being affected by its motion.
-However, only the one from case (I), shown in fig. \ref{fig1}, reaches the detector.

-The other two amplitudes are associated with wave crests that reflect in both cases (I) and (II) and travel in front of the BS with different wavevectors and frequencies.
-Their interference (beat frequency) at the detector lasts only until the BS comes to rest, at which time the interference shown in fig. \ref{fig1} (d) begins.

-The effect of acceleration of the BS on the wave crest motion is treated as a sequence of momentarily co-moving inertial frame interactions.
-In each of these sequential interactions the wave crests that transmit through the BS are unaffected by interaction with the BS.
-In this approximation these transmitted wave crests are unaffected not only by constant BS speed but also by the acceleration of the BS.

-The interference at the detector is then that of a harmonic wave reflecting from two stationary beamsplitters separated by a distance $L$, resulting in a phase difference is $m v_{g} 2L/\hbar$.
-The PDF exhibits interference as a result of variations in $L$ or $v_{g}$.